-Alewive Woods Accessible Trail Campaign
+Alewive Woods Accessible Trail Is Now Open!

-Together, we can make nature more inclusive for more people in our community.
+Making nature more inclusive for more people in our community.

-About the Project
+About the Trail

 • A firm, stable 5-foot-wide surface